Turing-Complete-Game/Suggestions-and-Issues/.github/README.md

 `Moderate`: Inconvenience to the end user.
 From components incorrectly displaying to annoying behaviors.

 `Low`: Minor Issues that can go unnoticed or don't pose any issue to gameplay.

+## Category
+Issues are broken down into categories to help organize the types of issues

+`Graphics`: Visual Issues with the game.

+`Sub Systems`: Issues related to Components, Sub-Components, etc

+`UI`: Issues with the user interface.

+`UX`: Issues with the User Experience.

+`Levels`: Issues with levels and tests.

+`Backend`: Issues with stuff behind the scenes.
+(Leaderboards, Verification, etc)